The Admission of Students

 As a general rule, applicants are notified of decisions in late March.
 Admitted students are asked to respond with a nonrefundable $300 deposit payment, postmarked by the candidate's reply date of 1 May.
 International students may make this deposit upon arrival on campus but must accept the offer of admission by 1 May.
 Upon matriculation this payment is applied to the student's account and is held until graduation.
 Students usually enter the college at the beginning of the academic year in September, although the college accepts a limited number of students for January matriculation.

-Each year, Bates receives several requests from admitted students to defer matriculation for a specified period of time.
+Each year, Bates receives requests from admitted students to defer matriculation for a specified period of time.
 The reasons for these requests vary greatly, but typically contribute to the student's development, and are generally approved.

 Applicants requesting deferred admission should do so in writing to the dean of admission and financial aid at the same time that they accept Bates' offer of admission, no later than 1 May.
 Requests made after that date are considered on a case-by-case basis, but may not be as readily approved.
 Requests should be as detailed as possible with regard to the nature, timing, and importance of the intervening experiences.